 In December 2019 we announced data from a Phase 2 trial for KVD001.
 This study evaluated the safety and efficacy of two dose levels (3μg and 6μg) of KVD001 compared to a sham control in 129 DME patients who had previously been treated with anti-VEGF therapy, and still had significant edema and reduced visual acuity.
-The study was conducted at 38 sites in the United States and consisted of four intravitreal injections or sham administered over three months with a three month follow up period.
 The primary efficacy endpoint of change in best corrected visual acuity ("BCVA") at 16 weeks compared to sham was not met.
-The 6μg dose showed a difference of +2.6 letters versus sham, which was not statistically significant (p=0.223), and the 3μg dose showed a difference of +1.5 letters (p=0.465).
 No significant differences were observed in the secondary endpoints of central subfield thickness or the diabetic retinopathy severity scale.
 KVD001 was generally safe and well tolerated with no drug-related serious adverse events.
 In the overall study population, KVD001 demonstrated a protection against vision loss.
-In the sham treated group 54.5% of patients experienced a reduction in vision compared to 32.5% in the бμg dose (p=0.042).
+In the sham treated group 54.5% of patients experienced a reduction in vision compared to 32.5% in the 6μg dose (p=0.042).
 The study also included a pre-specified subgroup analysis investigating the impact of baseline visual acuity on response.
 After excluding those patients with the most severe vision loss (visual acuity of <55 letters at baseline), the remaining 70% of the total patient population showed a difference in BCVA compared to sham of 4.9 letters (p=0.056) at the 6μg dose.
-As many as 40% of DME patients may not respond adequately to VEGF inhibitor treatment, and we believe that KVD001 may offer these patients protection against further vision loss.